 Step 2: Revision tips for GCSEs

-While revising, I would make sure I’m using active recall by testing myself at the end of every session to ensure I know where I stand.
-From these results, I would assess my knowledge gap and plan my spaced revision accordingly.
+I would make sure I’m using active recall by testing myself at the end of every session to assess understanding.
+From these results, I would reflect on my knowledge gap and plan my spaced revision accordingly.

-I would also make sure that I have a visual of the key formulas, quotes, theories and dates on the wall in different rooms.
-As a visual and kinaesthetic learner this is a great way for me to remember things as I can visualise the topic, the room and on what wall each card is.
+I would also make sure that I have a visual of the key formulas, quotes, theories, and dates on the wall in different rooms.
+As a visual and kinaesthetic learner, this is a great way for me to remember things as I can visualize the topic, the room, and on what wall each card is.